Unveiling clean two-dimensional discrete time crystals on a digital quantum computer: Abstract

 \section{Abstract}

 In periodically driven (Floquet) systems, evolution typically results in an infinite-temperature thermal state due to continuous energy absorption over time.
 However, before reaching thermal equilibrium, such systems may transiently pass through a meta-stable state known as a prethermal state.
 This prethermal state can exhibit phenomena not commonly observed in equilibrium, such as discrete time crystals (DTCs), making it an intriguing platform for exploring out-of-equilibrium dynamics.
 Here, we investigate the relaxation dynamics of initially prepared product states under periodic driving in a kicked Ising model using the IBM Quantum Heron processor, comprising 133 superconducting qubits arranged on a heavy-hexagonal lattice, over up to $100$ time steps.
-We identify the presence of a prethermal regime characterised by magnetisation measurements oscillating at twice the period of the Floquet cycle and demonstrate its robustness against perturbations to the transverse field.
-Our results provide evidence supporting the realisation of a period-doubling DTC in a two-dimensional system.
-Moreover, we discover that the longitudinal field induces additional amplitude modulations in the magnetisation with a period incommensurate with the driving period, leading to the emergence of discrete time quasicrystals (DTQCs).
+We identify a clean two-dimensional DTC characterised by magnetisation measurements oscillating at twice the period of the Floquet cycle and demonstrate its robustness against perturbations to the transverse field.
+This stability does not rely on many-body localisation or on high-frequency Floquet prethermalisation, but emerges in a clean, disorder-free setting.
+Moreover, we discover that the longitudinal field induces additional amplitude modulations in the magnetisation with a period incommensurate with the driving period, leading to the emergence of an incommensurately modulated discrete time-crystal (IM-DTC) response.
 These observations are further validated through comparison with tensor-network and state-vector simulations.
-Our findings not only enhance our understanding of clean DTCs in two dimensions but also highlight the utility of digital quantum computers for simulating the dynamics of quantum many-body systems, addressing challenges faced by state-of-the-art classical simulations.
+Our findings not only provide insight into clean DTC and IM-DTC dynamics in two dimensions but also highlight the utility of gate-based quantum computers for simulating the dynamics of quantum many-body systems, complementing state-of-the-art classical simulations in regimes where entanglement growth challenges their convergence.